aws-samples/amazon-sagemaker-monai-examples/README.md

 ## FAQ
 Will these examples work outside of Amazon SageMaker Notebook Instances?

-Although most examples utilize key Amazon SageMaker functionality managed training or real-time hosted endpoints, this example can be run outside of Amazon SageMaker Notebook Instances with modification (updating IAM role definition and installing the necessary libraries).
+Although most examples utilize key Amazon SageMaker functionality such as managed training or real-time hosted endpoints, this example can be run outside of Amazon SageMaker Notebook Instances with modification (updating IAM role definition and installing the necessary libraries).